PLISS Speakers

 Vrije Universiteit Amsterdam

-Love knitting and long-distance running.
-You can join her doing both.
-Also own a tortoise & stick insects but you won't see them.
+Loves knitting and long-distance running.
+Join her doing both.
+Also owns a tortoise & stick insects but you won't see them.

 Stefan Marr